taw00/rtb-rpm/README.md

 ```

 > **IMPORTANT NOTE:**
-> Run the first time, the script will likely yell that you need to `touch` a `backup.marker` file in the target directory.
+> Run the first time, the script will likely yell that you need to `touch` a `…/backup.marker` file in the target directory.
 Follow the instructions messaged by the script and then run the backup again.
 This is essentially an "are you sure?" step.

 7. Restore it!
 ```sh